rocklan/rocklan.github.io/_posts/2021/2021-06-02-Moving-Dotnet-App-To-Linux-And-Docker.markdown

 ---
+date:   2021-06-02 15:54:08 +1000
+category: technical
+tags: dotnet docker linux c#
 layout: post
-date:   2021-06-02 15:54:08 +1000
-categories: blog technical csharp dotnet docker linux
 ---

 <p>A few months back, I decided to convert an existing .NET core application to run on Linux.
 As part of this work, I decided to run it inside a Docker container, which meant I could have my application running on Linux without worrying about setting up all of the dependencies on the server like .NET runtime, Apache, etc.</p>